wutongci/scripts/nginx/README.md

 * config for https
   * it is better to check if port 443 is occupiedßßßß
   * In real case, i run into it and it is occupied by VMWare
+* How to install specified version on MAC?
+* How to uninstall specified version on MAC?